igorline/slither_wiki/Usage.md

 ## How to run Slither

-All the [`crytic-compile`](https://github.com/crytic/crytic-compile/wiki/Configuration) options are available by Slither.
+All the [`crytic-compile`](https://github.com/crytic/crytic-compile/wiki/Configuration) options are available through Slither.

 ### Truffle/Dapp/Etherlime